-Government resources alone cannot fully meet the needs of Virginia’s veterans.
+Government resources alone cannot fully meet the needs of Virginia veterans.
 That’s why your support is so important.
 Your contribution will lend a helping hand to veterans in need and honor all veterans for their service and sacrifice.
-Whether you want to help wounded warriors and their families, elderly veterans, or to memorialize our veterans, you can choose how your dollars are used.
+Whether you want your donation to be used where it is most needed, or directed to help veterans and their family, elderly veterans, or to honor or memorialize our veterans, the choice is yours.

 Virginia Veteran and Family Support Program

 Virginia Veteran and Family Support (VVFS) coordinates behavioral health, rehabilitative and support services through public and private partnerships.
-VVFS facilitates these services for all Virginia veterans, members of the Virginia National Guard, and Reserves (not in federal service), and their families (including the homeless and those involved in the criminal justice system), with emphasis on military connected stress related conditions such as post traumatic stress and traumatic brain injury.
-The Foundation is seeking private funding to help meet the needs of Virginia’s veterans and their families in need of support.
-VVFS was previously know as the Virginia Wounded Warrior Progran (VWWP) and is no longer affiliated with the “We are Virginia Veterans” organization.
-Rationale for this change is at this link.More
+VVFS facilitates these services for all Virginia veterans, members of the Virginia National Guard, and Reserves (not in federal service), and their families including the homeless and those involved in the criminal justice system.
+The VVFS team works diligently to ensure that veterans in the Commonwealth do not slip through the cracks and that adequate and timely assessment, treatment, and services are available to promote and enhance the quality of life for Virginia veterans and their families.More

 Virginia Veterans Cemeteries

 ALBERT G. HORTON, JR. MEMORIAL VETERANS CEMETERY, Suffolk

 SOUTHWEST VIRGINIA VETERANS CEMETERY, Dublin

 Virginia Veterans Cemeteries provide a final resting place for our soldiers, sailors, airmen, and Marines—a place of honor, dignity, respect, and remembrance.More